ETFs are simple & cheap ASX listed index funds covering bonds, equities, commodities and high-yield cash.

 How to hedge your Australian equity exposure or bet on market declines with a single ASX listed purchase

-How to easily gear your Australian equity exposure using cheap wholesale financing and in ways open to SMSF investors
+How to easily gear your Australian equity exposure without margin calls and using cheap wholesale financing - even for SMSF investors

 A sample of opinion from existing buyers

 "The Australian ETF Guide let me know I was on the right track.
-I now see ETFs not as the blunt instrument they appeared to be in a market timing scheme, but, in a longer-term investment, quite a finely tuned product.
-The writer explains comprehensively their multitude of uses and opportunities they offer.
-The book digs deep into the ETF phenomenon and there are gems of knowledge on virtually every page.
-In the book David explores and explains the stock market far more comprehensively than just explaining ETFs and his explanations and investment modelling will be useful for a long time to come."
+I now see ETFs not as the blunt instrument..but a finely tuned product.
+David explains comprehensively their multitude of uses and opportunities they offer..there are gems of knowledge on virtually every page!
+David also explores and explains the stock market far more comprehensively than just explaining ETFs and his explanations will be useful for a long time to come."

 "As an investor in shares and property, I found I was sadly lacking in knowledge about ETF’s – snippets in the papers and blogs not really providing enough depth.
 David’s e-book has well and truly ‘lifted the fog’ – it is well written, concise, detailed enough without being too technical, and a great source of knowledge on the subject.
 I can move forward now on using ETF’s more confidently in my investment decisions.
 Highly recommended"

 "I found the ETF book extremely informative and I have already made some initial investments."

 The Australian ETF Guide provides details on virtually everything SMSF investors, independent planners and traders need to know about ETFs.
 Please review the table of contents below.

 Asset Backing Security 10